Take the Next Step: Master of Science in Nursing

 The program enables you, as a current professional, to advance your knowledge and clinical skills in the rapidly expanding areas of survivorship training and cancer rehabilitation that have many unmet needs.
 Upon completion of the 10 three-hour online STAR® Training Modules and graduation from DU— you will have an important distinction of STAR® training on your resume in the healthcare marketplace.

 The online Master of Science in Nursing (MSN) at Davenport University offers an advanced level of graduate study expanding on the knowledge, skills, and competencies acquired at the baccalaureate or entry-level nursing education program.
-The Master of Science of Nursing prepares post-licensure baccalaureate registered nurses in the advanced nursing role.
-The core curriculum for this program reflects the Essentials of Master's Education in Nursing (AACN, 2011) and the Outcomes and Competencies for Graduates of Master's Programs in Nursing (National League of Nursing, 2010).
+The core curriculum for this program reflects the Essentials of Master’s Education in Nursing (AACN, 2011) and the Outcomes and Competencies for Graduates of Master’s Programs in Nursing (National League of Nursing, 2010).

 ** Upon discussion with MSN Advisor, Student will elect to conduct either a Special Research Project (NURS795) or do the traditional thesis (NURS799).